nds-org/workbench-helm-chart/README.md

 NOTE: This does not currently clean up or delete any user namespace or deployments.

 # TODO
+* Figure out how to correctly set the namespace listed by `helm list` (helm always lists "default" for some reason)
 * NFS / PVC vs hostPath option?
 * OAuth vs custom auth option?
 * Ingress Controller vs NodePort option?
 * API server nodeSelector for running user workload as an option?
-* Figure out how to correctly set the namespace listed by `helm list` (it always says "default" for some reason)
 * Support more options for SMTP?
+* Verbose documentation for configuration options